THE MANIFESTATION OF CHRIST

 What we have become will be manifested in the Day of Christ.
 All persons will be manifested before the Judgment Seat of Christ, and the Lamb and His Wife will be revealed to the nations of the earth.
 The essential work of redemption takes place now—on the earth.
 What is accomplished during our discipleship is what will be revealed.

 It is the product of Christ’s working in us that is the Kingdom of God.
 If we choose instead to wait to be glorified “by grace” we will have missed our salvation.
 The Lord’s people are being destroyed for lack of knowledge.

 When the Lord Jesus is manifested every eye will see Him:

-And all the host of heaven shall be dissolved, and the heavens shall be rolled together as a scroll: and all their host shall fall down, as the leaf falleth off from the vine, and as a falling fig from the fig tree.
-For my sword shall be bathed in heaven: behold, it shall come down upon Idumea, and upon the people of my curse, to judgment.
-(Isaiah 34:4,5)
+All the host of heaven shall be dissolved, and the heavens shall be rolled up like a scroll; All their host shall fall down as the leaf falls from the vine, and as fruit falling from a fig tree.

 Perhaps the Lord will be manifested to all persons whether they are on the earth or in the spirit realm.
 For the “coming” of the Lord is the manifestation of the Lord.